Élisa Mercœur: Child prodigy

 Mercœur was only twenty-one months old when her mother remained alone to raise her, with more than limited resources.
 A friend of the family came to their aid and took care of the child's educational expenses.
 According to her mother, Mercœur was a little wonder.
-At six years old, she was embroidering imagined subjects for tales and comedy.
+At six years old, she was already constructing subjects for tales and comedy.
 At eight, she wanted to compose a tragedy in five acts and in verse for the Comédie-Française.
 At twelve years old, Mercœur gave her young companions lessons in history, geography, writing, English and French.
 She also read Virgil openly and knew a little Greek and Italian.

 The first time that Mercœur had the opportunity to reveal her literary talent to the public was the day of the debut, on the theatre of Nantes, of a famous singer. Élisa Mercœur wrote a piece of eighteen verses in one go and sent it to her address.
 The next day, the whole town applauded this poetic essay published by an unofficial friend in the newspaper Le Lycée Armoricain.
 At the age of sixteen, Mercœur who published a number of other poems, was quickly given the nickname the "Armorican Muse".